-For more detailed information on this issue you can download my presentation - scrum-at-scale-gtfs-22-nov-2016.
-You can learn more about scaling scrum properly in our Scrum@Scale™ training in New York and Boston next month.
+You can learn more about scaling scrum properly in our Scrum@Scale™ training in New York, Boston and Germany.

 Gordon Earle Moore (born January 3, 1929) is an American businessman, co-founder and Chairman Emeritus of Intel Corporation, and the author of Moore's law.
 As of January 2015, his net worth is $6.7 billion.
 Wikipedia